apache/doris/docs/en/docs/advanced/compute_node.md

 If the compute node is greater than `backend_num_for_federation`, the federated query task will only be scheduled on the compute node.

 ### some restrictions
-- The calculation node currently only supports the query syntax of Hive MetaStore table corresponding to [MultiCatalog](https://doris.apache.org/docs/dev/ecosystem/external-table/multi-catalog/), and the calculation of the normal appearance is still on the hybrid node.
+- The calculation node currently only supports the query for Hive MetaStore of MultiCatalog and the others are still on the hybrid node.
 - Compute nodes are controlled by configuration items, so do not configure mixed type nodes, modify the configuration to compute nodes.

 ## Unfinished business